What Is the Difference Between CBD and THC?

 While CBD and THC share some similarities, they also have distinct differences, particularly in their effects on the body and mind.
 Both CBD and THC are derived from the cannabis plant and have a similar chemical structure, both containing 21 carbon atoms, 30 hydrogen atoms, and two oxygen atoms.[9]

 Both cannabinoids interact with the endocannabinoid system in the human body, influencing many processes from mood to appetite.
-However, while THC is psychoactive and responsible for the “high” or euphoric feeling associated with marijuana use, CBD is non-psychoactive and does not produce a high feeling.
+However, THC is known for creating the classic cannabis “high,” while CBD is non-intoxicating and does not create that feeling.

 Both CBD and THC have potential wellness benefits, but their applications differ.
 CBD is commonly used to alleviate stress and light pain, as THC is utilized recreationally or can even be prescribed for specific medical conditions.